oneeve8/kobble-data/content/Tutorial2.md

 ***

-Next I’ll show you how to stream a book in your kobble view.
+NexI’ll show you how to stream a book in your kobble view.

 To stream an archived book, first find the archived book that you want to stream.